+3. On your Mac computer, select Go > Connect to Server.

+The Connect to Server screen displays.

-- 3. On your Mac computer, select Go > Connect to Server. - 4.
-Type afp://routerlogin.net. - 5.
-When prompted to enter your name and password, select the Guest radio button. - 6.
-Click the Connect button.
+- 4. Type afp://routerlogin.net.

+- 5. When prompted to enter your name and password, select the Guest radio button.

+- 6. Click the Connect button.